A Student Employment Handbook (PDF) is available online.

 The Student may print the required forms online, but they must turn them in personally (bringing the required identification) to the Human Resources/Student Payroll Office located in the Campus Building at 1003 E. Cass St.

-- After the student has been entered in Banner as a student employee, you must enter the new employee on the Online Time Clock System using the position number, organization code and rates provided to you by the SEO.
-By entering a new student employee into the Time Clock System you are assigning a Supervisor or Alternate Supervisor responsibility to yourself and another person in your department.
+- After the student has been entered in Banner as a student employee, you must enter the new employee by submitting the Notification of Hire form using the position number, organization code and rates provided to you by the SEO.
+By submitting the Notification of Hire form you are assigning a Supervisor or Alternate Supervisor responsibility to yourself and another person in your department.
 As such, you are responsible for verifying and processing time sheet information to the SEO. ***New employees added in the last 7 days of a pay period may not be paid until the following pay period.

-- The SEO will notify you if the position number, organization code or rate you entered into the Time Clock system are NOT approved.
-If you do not click on the Notify SEO button the authorization process will be delayed.
+- The SEO will notify you if the position number, organization code or rate you entered is NOT approved.
 There are additional circumstances that may cause a student to not be authorized to work (such as, Resident Assistants are not eligible to work other positions on campus) and SEO will contact you and/or the student as soon as possible after receiving the authorization.

-- You are responsible for training your student employees on the use of the Online Time Clock System.
-If you are not familiar enough with the time clock program, please contact the SEO for additional training at x0196.
+- You are responsible for training your student employees on the use of the ACIS time clock system.
+If you are not familiar enough with the time clock program, please contact the SEO for additional training at x0203

 - As a Supervisor/Alternative Supervisor it is important for student employees and student employment supervisors to keep open communication with each other regarding the student employee's total weekly work hours for each of their campus jobs.
 It is very important to let your students know that they must log their hours worked on the actual day & time that they worked.
 Reporting hours or shifts as a lump sum is not permitted and will not be approved for payment until they are corrected.
 If you as the supervisor are approving hours but you are not directly supervising the student's work schedule before approving the students hours for the pay period, it is recommended that you print that student's timesheet and have the individual who is directly supervising the students work schedule verify the hours by reviewing and signing off.
 Students are limited to 20 hours per week for all campus jobs.
 This allows the College to provide employment opportunities to more students.
 This is especially significant for work study and International students who are limited by federal regulations.